Hexo NexT Theme Supports Custom CDN Service Providers

 This will have the additional benefit of better failover logic in the future.

-When you gaze long into an abyss, the abyss also gazes into you.
+When you gaze long into the abyss, the abyss also gazes into you.